 We are not currently involved in any material pending or threatened legal proceedings nor, to our knowledge, are any material legal proceedings currently threatened against us, other than routine litigation arising in the ordinary course of business.
 In the normal course of business, we are periodically party to certain legal actions and proceedings involving matters that are generally incidental to our business.
 While the outcome of these legal actions and proceedings cannot be predicted with certainty, in management's opinion, the resolution of these legal proceedings and actions will not have a material adverse effect on our business, financial condition, results of operations, cash flow or our ability to satisfy our debt service obligations or to maintain our level of distributions on our Common Stock or Preferred Stock.

 Item 1A.
 Risk Factors

-There have been no material changes to the risk factors disclosed in "Risk Factors" in Part I, Item 1A of the 2021 Form 10-K.
+Except for the risk factor set forth below, there have been no material changes to the risk factors disclosed in "Risk Factors" in Part I, Item 1A of the 2021 Form 10-K.